coding-lemur/nodefilestore/README.md

 For the frontend we using react and ES6.
 Files can upload and download without registration.
 Each file will expiring after 7 days and will totally removed from the database by an nightly task.

+Special thanks to Christian Alfoni: This project is base on his [webpack-express-boilerplate](https://github.com/christianalfoni/webpack-express-boilerplate).

 ## features
 - cross-platform (nodejs)
 - modern frontend (react with ES6)